-- 1. Parents and families may observe school day activities if it is not disruptive to the educational process, after checking in at the office, and after being cleared by the building/classroom teacher. - 2.
-Any activity outside the regular school day is open to attendance unless the visitor is disruptive to the activity's success as judged by administration. - 3.
-Community members may use high school resources during school hours by appointment and permission of the superintendent if available, and arrangements have been made two weeks before the visit. - 4.
+- 1. Parents and families may observe school day activities as long as it is not disruptive to the educational process and after checking in at the office and after being cleared by the building/classroom teacher. - 2.
+Any activity outside the regular school day is open to attendance unless the visitor is disruptive to the success of the activity as judged by administration. - 3.
+Community members may use high school resources during school hours by appointment and permission of the superintendent if they are available and arrangements have been made two weeks prior to the visit. - 4.
 School facilities and resources may be used only if allowed and supervised by a licensed employee or the superintendent's designee.